 Commission requests for a provider's plan for continuous improvement

-Under section 62 of the Aged Care Quality and Safety Commission Rules 2018 (Rules), providers must have a written PCI that explains how they will assess, monitor and improve their quality of care and services, measured against the Quality Standards from 1 July 2019.
+Under section 62 of the Aged Care Quality and Safety Commission Rules 2018 (Rules), providers must have a written PCI.
+The PCI must explain how they will assess, monitor and improve their quality of care and services, measured against the Quality Standards, from 1 July 2019.
 This is a new description that has increased focus on self-assessment as a core component of the continuous improvement process.

 If the Commission requests a PCI, the provider must comply with the request.
-A provider is also required to revise their PCI where the Commission has made a decision regarding non-compliance with the Quality Standards.
+A provider is also required to revise their PCI when the Commission has made a decision regarding the provider's non-compliance with the Quality Standards.

 What is continuous improvement?

-Continuous improvement is a systematic, ongoing effort to improve the quality of care and services and:
+Continuous improvement is a systematic, ongoing effort to improve the quality of care and services.
+It:

-- takes into account the needs of your consumers and may involve them in improvement activities,
+- considers the needs of a provider's consumers and may involve them in improvement activities;

-- is part of an overall quality system to assess how well your systems are working and the standard of care and services achieved, and
+- is part of an overall quality system that assesses how well a provider's systems are working and the standard of care and services achieved; and

 - is a results-focused activity demonstrated through outputs and outcomes.

-To be effective, continuous improvement must be a central focus of your organisation, be understood at all levels and accepted by all management and staff.
+To be effective, continuous improvement must be a provider's central focus, be understood at all levels and accepted by all management and staff.